11 Nur 165 B.E. (Baha’i calendar)

 Soundtrack in my head: The Beatles, “Octopus’s Garden”

 Even people not from this area know that southern Wisconsin has been inundated with rain and flooding.
+Welcome to wet and woolly Wisconsin.
 What is creepy is how familiar I am with the places affected by the disaster.

 Lake Delton is the source of many childhood memories for me.
 My parents took us up to the Wisconsin Dells area at least a couple of times when I was a child.
 The Tommy Bartlett Water Show occurred on Lake Delton, and I have memories of riding the Wisconsin Ducks on the lake and up the hillsl.